 • No real-time audio streaming — All servers work with files.
 None handle live audio streams or real-time processing.

 • FFmpeg servers remain fragmented — Six or more implementations, none dominant.
-The ecosystem needs consolidation.
+The ecosystem needs consolidation, and the security implications of passing user input to FFmpeg shell commands are increasingly concerning.

 • No end-to-end subtitle pipeline — Transcription and subtitle burning exist separately but no single server handles “transcribe this video and burn in the captions.”